malaybaku/VMagicMirror/docs/pages/english/docs/external_tracker_meowface.md

 </div>

-Also note that, you will need to adjust facial input parameters in MeowFace and the process might not so intuitional.
+Also note that, you will need to adjust facial input parameters in MeowFace and the process might be a bit difficult.

 ### Connect to VMagicMirror